MPLLang/mpl/README.md

 4) For simplicity reasons I made the LC SUPER_LOCAL.
 I am keeping it enabled because this impl. looks like it works and I don't want to change it for this commit.
 But there is no evidence or reason why the LC needs to be SUPER_LOCAL

 5) there is some cleanup required in concurrent-collection.c

+This commit now has solved 2, 3, 4.
+1 and 5 are pending.
+CC does not preserve the objects that had fwd pointers.
+Technically one would have to update the path via which this fwd pointer was reached but that is deemed out of scope of this implementation.